 Is your family’s adjusted gross income (the amount you report on your federal income tax form, after deductions) 250 percent of the federal poverty level?

-If you answered YES to these two questions, your child is eligible to participate in the Student Scholarships for Educational Excellence Program.
+If you answered YES to these two questions, your child is eligible to participate in the Louisiana Scholarship Program.